1. English

 Guided vs. Independent Trekking

 While it is possible to complete the Choquequirao trek without a guide with adequate preparation, it is strongly recommended to book with a professional company like Orange Nation Peru.
 Having a guide also offers the advantage of their historical knowledge regarding the purpose and significance of the ruins, as well as insights into Inca life.
-Orange Nation Peru provides a comprehensive Choquequirao Trekking package, which includes:
+Inca Trail Hikes Peru provides a comprehensive Choquequirao Trekking package, which includes:

 • Private transportation to and from the trailhead